 It is the teacher’s job to share his or her passion for the subject and to show the student why the material is worth their time.

-Here, history and political science courses provide learning experiences that involve critical thinking and personal decision making.
+People without knowledge of their history, origin, and culture are like a tree without roots.
+Here, at Clarke University, in the bachelor’s degree in history program, history and political science courses provide learning experiences that involve critical thinking and personal decision making.
 For example:

 - You are a Puritan colonist in Massachusetts Bay in the 17th century.
 Can you prove you are not a witch?